 Any form of pain that occurs during, immediately after, or even a few days following a CrossFit activity indicates that the exercise was not executed properly.
 When this happens, it is important to temporarily rest the injured area by avoiding aggravating activities.

 Receiving physiotherapy is also a useful approach that not only helps individuals recover in a shorter time period, but ensures that they will learn how to utilize proper form in order to prevent future injuries and avoid re-injuring the same area.
-Physiotherapists can help individuals who were injured while engaging in CrossFit activities overcome their pain and get back to their workouts by addressing issues down the kinetic chain, screening for additional risks of injury, and educating clients about proper biomechanics and body positioning while exercising.
+Physiotherapists can help individuals who were injured while engaging in CrossFit activities overcome their pain and get back to their workouts by addressing issues down the kinetic chain, screening for additional risks of injury, and educating clients about proper biomechanics and Healthy Body positioning while exercising.
 In other words, they help clients uncover the issue that caused the individual to get hurt in the first place, in order to correct the problem.

 The physiotherapists at ProActive Rehab & Sport Injury Centre conduct comprehensive assessments that help CrossFitters understand how their posture, form, and execution techniques may have contributed to their injury or discomfort.
 They assess what movements a client will be doing during a CrossFit activity and demonstrate what safe technique looks like.
 This helps ensure that the individual will not suffer from the same type of accident or injury again.
 Furthermore, the frequency and intensity of a client’s Crossfit routine is evaluated as these are factors that may also need to be adjusted in order to improve the client’s recovery and future experience with CrossFit.

 Our physiotherapists are dedicated to developing smart programming that takes each client’s particular training regimen into consideration.
 Our team of experts use the assessment results to design a program that is tailored to a client’s needs in order to help improve back pain that may be the result of poor posture, to restore a full range of motion, and to ensure that the same type of injury does not happen again.
-Strength and conditioning is an essential aspect of Crossfit training that the physiotherapists at ProActive Rehab & Sport Injury Centre can also help you focus on improving so that you can enjoy this high-intensity sport and experience the health benefits, such as improved body composition, without being interrupted by an unnecessary injury.
+Strength and conditioning is an essential aspect of Crossfit training that the physiotherapists at ProActive Rehab & Sport Injury Centre can also help you focus on improving so that you can enjoy this high-intensity sport and experience the health benefits, such as improved Healthy Body composition, without being interrupted by an unnecessary injury.
 Call ProActive Rehab & Sport Injury Centre to learn more about how are services can greatly benefit you.

 1. Bellar D, Hatchett A, Judge LW, Breaux ME, Marcus L. The relationship of aerobic capacity, anaerobic peak power and experience to performance in CrossFit exercise.
 Biol Sport.
 2015; 32(4):315-20.